plapoddx/IMDB_Analysis/README.md

 ---

-**Note:** This project was completed as part of an academic assignment for the Data Analytics program at Baruch College.
+**Note:** This project was completed as part of an academic assignment for the Big Data Technologies course at Baruch College.